Monday, December 25, 2017

 Atic Atac?

 Atlantis Software released Creepy in 1991, it may sound like yet another predictable good vs evil affair but just wait until you play it!
-Some might say it's inspired but really it's nothing more than a shameless Atic Atac rip-off.
-Whaaaat?
+Some might say it's inspired, but it's nothing more than a shameless Atic Atac rip-off.

-Creepy is a little fella but very brave and his old brother appeared in a certain 1983 game.
-Well, he is about to enter a castle which is owned by The Lord Of Darkness.
-Why I hear you cry?
+Creepy is a little fella but very brave and his old brother appeared in a famous 1983 game.
+Well, he is about to enter a castle owned by The Lord Of Darkness.
+Why, I hear you cry?
 Is he mad?
 No, it's to find four pieces of the Necromancy Scroll that will defeat this nasty man and restore peace to a land ravaged by all kinds of evil monsters.

 What, you don't believe Atic Atac appeared on the Atari ST. Hmm, you better take a look at this then...